Bank of America® Unlimited Cash Rewards Credit Card review: Earn 1.5% on all purchases

 discontinued

 These are both pretty equally matched cards.
 The CardName offers unlimited 1.5% cash back on purchases, just like Bank of America card.
-Capital One Quicksilver's intro perk is a one-time $200 bonus after you spend $500 on purchases within the first three months; the CardName gives you $200 after you spend $1,000 in 90 days.
+Capital One’s intro perk for this card is a one-time $200 bonus after you spend $500 on purchases within the first three months; the CardName gives you $200 after you spend $1,000 in 90 days.
 Both have intro APR offers.
-With the Quicksilver card, cardholders can look forward to 0% intro APR on purchases and balance transfers for 15 months (then, RegAPR; 3% fee on the amounts transferred within the first 15 months).
+With the Quicksilver card, cardholders can look forward to 0% intro APR on purchases and balance transfers for 15 months (then, RegAPR; balance transfer fee applies.

 If you frequently travel aboard, the Quicksilver card might be of more interest to you though as it doesn't charge fees on foreign transactions - a rare perk for a no-annual-fee cash-back card.

 Yes, particularly for Bank of America Preferred Rewards cardholders, the CardName is good credit card.
-Unlimited 1.5% cash back, no annual fee, an introductory APR period, a $200 welcome bonus after you spend $1,000 in 90 days, and additional bonus rewards for preferred cardholders makes this a good, easy-to-use and easy-to-benefit-from credit card option for a variety of different types of credit card users.
+Unlimited 1.5% cash back, no annual fee, a $200 welcome bonus after you spend $1,000 in 90 days, and additional bonus rewards for preferred cardholders makes this a good, easy-to-use and easy-to-benefit-from credit card option for a variety of different types of credit card users.

 This content is not provided by any company mentioned in this article.
 Any opinions, analyses, reviews or recommendations expressed here are those of the author's alone, and have not been reviewed, approved or otherwise endorsed by any such company.
 CardRatings.com does not review every company or every offer available on the market.